Close

 Senior Management Oversight

-The SDIC manages and shapes our portfolio on an ongoing basis and decides on investments and divestments up to the authority limits as delegated by our Board.
-The SDIC also takes into account sustainability-related risks and opportunities, and make other decisions to manage and shape our portfolio.
-Investment proposals beyond these authorisation limits are escalated to the ExCo and/or the Board as warranted.
-Meeting minutes are circulated to the Board.
+Senior Divestment and Investment Committee (SDIC) The SDIC manages and shapes our portfolio on an ongoing basis and decides on investments and divestments within Board-delegated authority limits.
+Investment proposals beyond these limits are escalated to the ExCo and/or the Board as warranted, with meeting minutes circulated to the Board to ensure transparency and oversight.
+In its considerations, it also takes into account sustainability-related risks and opportunities.

-The SMC reviews and sets overall management and organisational policies.
-These include internal controls, the implementation of our Derivatives Framework, and the Valuation Policy approved by the Board Audit Committee.
-The SMC has developed the Temasek Code of Ethics and Conduct (T-Code) and constituted the Ethics Committee to assist in its implementation.
+Senior Management Committee (SMC) The SMC reviews and sets overall management and organisational policies, including Board-approved internal controls, systems, and frameworks that support corporate governance and portfolio management.
+The SMC has also developed the Temasek Code of Ethics and Conduct (T-Code) and constituted the Ethics Committee to assist in its implementation.
 All employees are required to observe and comply with the T-Code.
-The SMC also oversees the operationalisation of corporate initiatives and processes, within the frameworks and overarching principles approved by the Board.
-Examples include our sustainability-related initiatives and institutional sustainability strategy.
+The SMC also oversees the implementation of corporate initiatives and processes within Board-approved frameworks, including sustainability policies, initiatives, and our institutional sustainability strategy.

 Functional Capabilities